northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 - **Throttle-Torque Relationship:** There is a roughly proportional relationship between throttle and torque, but full validation will require higher current levels.

 ### 6. Summary
+The motor subsystem was tested under limited current conditions to verify basic functionality and collect baseline data.
+Using a 104V power supply limited to 6A, the motor successfully activated and responded to throttle inputs, though grinding noises at higher throttle levels indicated insufficient current.
+Maximum recorded torque was approximately 1.56 Nm, significantly below the rated 152 Nm, and temperature remained stable at 36Â°C. The throttle-to-torque relationship appeared roughly proportional, though full validation requires higher current tests.
+These results confirm that the motor is operational and establish a foundation for future high-power evaluations.

 ## Statement of Contribution
 Jesse Munoz: Performed tests on each part of the shutdown circuit as well as drafted the experimental analysis document.